 You need to think of saving as paying yourself.
-Most people tend to spend their money every month, and then they don’t have anything left over to save.
+Most people spend their money every month, and then they don’t have anything left to save.
 You have to watch the flow of your money.
 Otherwise, you’re going to lose it.

 Start saving now, and save as much as possible.
-Start out by putting 10% of your income into a long-term savings plan.
+Start by putting 10% of your income into a long-term savings plan.
 Every bit you save goes towards paying yourself in the future.

 2. Continually Seek to Increase Your Savings Rate.

 Even as a real estate agent, you should calculate your dollar-per-hour wage.
 Take how much you earned last year or plan to earn this year and divide it by 2000 (the average amount of hours one works in a given year).

-If you’re currently saving 10% of that amount, try to get it up to 20%.
+If you’re saving 10% of that amount, try to get it up to 20%.
 You can increase your savings rate in two ways.
-You can either earn more money, or spend less.
-Your ultimate goal should be to try to save 50% of your income.
+You can either earn more money or spend less.
+Your ultimate goal should be to save 50% of your income.

 As a realtor, this is challenging because you’re not on a fixed income.
 As a result, you will have to be more disciplined with your income and how much you spend.

 One of my goals every year is to increase my dollar-per-hour wage.
-You can do this by either earning the same amount and working more hours, or earning more with the same amount of hours.
+You can do this by either earning the exact amount and working more hours or earning more with the same amount of hours.

-Figure out which method is best for you so that you can eventually get to a point where you can save half your income.
+Figure out which method is best for you so you can eventually get to a point where you can save half your income.

 3. No Debt For Liabilities

 One of the most common financial independence tips you might hear is to be careful with your debt.
 There is an argument for taking out debt for an asset.
-However, it’s not the same when it comes to liabilities.
-For example, going into debt to purchase a car for real estate agents.
+However, it’s not the same regarding liabilities—for example, going into debt to purchase a car for real estate agents.
 When you do this, you’re stealing money from your future self and will pay the price in the long term.